karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-openai-pinecone-and-streamlit.md

 ## **2.2.
 Retrieve the relevant information from Pinecone and assemble the prompt**

 The ``index.query`` method from the Pinecone client allow us to retrieve the relevant information from the knowledge database.
-The ``top_k`` parameter is used to specify how many vectors we want to retrieve, in this case we're returning the 3 vectors that are most similar to our question.
+The ``top_k`` parameter is used to specify how many vectors we want to retrieve, for this example we're retrieving the top 3 vectors that are most similar to our question.

-- Why did we retrieve 3 vectors from our knowledge base instead of just one?
+- Why did we retrieve 3 vectors from our knowledge database instead of just one?

 When we saved the document, we partitioned the data into multiple chunks, so it's possible that the complete answer to our question is not located in just one vector but in more than one.
-That's why in this case we retrieve 3 vectors.
+That's why we're retrieving 3 vectors.

-Once we have retrieved the vectors from Pinecone, we group them into a single 'string'.
-This 'string' represents the context that we will add to the prompt and in which we will specify to GPT-4 that it can only respond using the information given in this context, and in no case can it make up any data.
+Once we have retrieved the vectors from Pinecone, we merge them into a single 'string'.
+This 'string' represents the context that we will add to the prompt and in which we will specify to GPT-4 that it can only respond using the information given in this context, and in no case can use any data from outside this context to generate the answer to our question.

 ```python
 search_response = index.query(